fribbels/Fribbels-Epic-7-Optimizer/README.md

 The Top % slider must be set to something other than 100% for this filter to work, otherwise you're just using the Top 100% of your gears and nothing is being filtered.
 Worth noting that this rating is a heuristic so it doesn't always produce optimal results if your percent is set too low.
 I find that 20-50% is a good range to work with, because 50% filters out most of the irrelevant gears (like dps stats on a tank build, or vice versa).
 Below 20% is where you might not have enough gears to produce optimal results, so the results can be missing some permutations when some useful gears get filtered out.

-An example priority filter for a DPS unit like Arby could be something like this were you only want damage stats:
+An example priority filter for a DPS unit like Arby could be something like this, where you only want damage stats:

 ![](https://i.imgur.com/sdIG6xQ.png)